 A claim with the Equal Employment Opportunity Commission or a workplace harassment lawsuit can lead to back pay, front pay, promotion or reinstatement, attorneys’ fees, damages for mental and emotional suffering, punitive damages, and injunctions ordering that the offensive conduct stop, and other relief.
 Pursuing a claim requires strict adherence to administrative or judicial procedures but we are here to lead you through it.

 It is never too soon to speak with a professional.
 If you contact us while the harassment is ongoing, we can guide you through the steps to address it in an attempt to stop the behavior.
 If the harassment does not stop, we can help you document and preserve your claims for formal legal action.

 Along with representing clients with claims of workplace harassment, sexual harassment, and workplace assault, we also represent workers in other areas of employment law.
 These areas include executive compensation disputes; workplace discrimination; retaliation and whistleblower; and pay, overtime, and leave.
-Learn more about our employment law firm’s Practice Areas and if you are interested in speaking with one of our employment attorneys in North Carolina or New York, contact us today.
+Learn more about our employment law firm’s Practice Areas and if you are interested in speaking with one of our employment attorneys in North Carolina, South Carolina, or New York, contact us today.